camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-tasklist/02-working-with-tasklist.html.md

 ### Set Follow-Up Date

-Let's assume that this task was assigned to us just before the end of our shift.
-Because we want to hurry out and go to the pub, we will set a follow-up date (reminder) for this task so that we don't forget about it when we get back to the office.
+Let's assume that this task was assigned to the user just before the end of his working day.
+Because we want to hurry out, we will set a follow-up date (reminder) for this task so that we don't forget about it when we get back to the office.
 To do so, click on _Set follow-up date_ in the [task view section](ref:#tasklist-dashboard-task-view) and select a date in the calendar that is displayed.
 We can also set an exact time for the follow-up.

 See [this section](ref:#tasklist-dashboard-set-due-dates-and-follow-up-dates) for more information about setting follow-up dates.

 ### Reassign tasks

 Next we will reassign this task to another user (e.g., _Mary_) for further handling.
-To do so, click on the user name _demo_ in the [task view section](ref:#tasklist-dashboard-task-view) and select the user that this task should be assigned to, e.g., _Mary_.
+To do so, click on the user name _demo_ in the [task view section](ref:#tasklist-dashboard-task-view) and insert the user that this task should be assigned to, e.g., _Mary_.

 See [this section](ref:#tasklist-dashboard-claim-unclaim-and-reassign-tasks) for more information about claiming, unclaiming and reassigning tasks.